Chinese Bodyworks Canberra

 If you’re near the inner Canberra area, come in and try our cupping therapy today.

 Gua Sha is a massage technique used in Chinese medicine to relieve pain and muscle tension.
-It is applied using massage oil and a rounded edged instrument like a ceramic spoon.
+It is applied using massage oil and a smooth-edged stone or jade.
 Gua Sha improves local circulation and breaks up scar tissue or adhesions in the muscles and connective tissue.
-This technique can be performed anywhere on the body, but is commonly done on the back, neck and shoulders.
-It is also a great adjunctive technique for treating a common cold or respiratory conditions.
+This technique can be performed anywhere on the body, but is commonly done on the back, neck, and shoulders.
+It is also a great adjunctive technique for treating a common cold or respiratory condition.
 Like cupping, Gua Sha can produce temporary markings on the skin called petechiae, which naturally dissipate in a few days and are associated with improved blood flow to the area.
+Read More...

 Moxibustion is a traditional Chinese therapy that uses a dried plant Moxa to warm and stimulates acupuncture points.
-This therapy has been in use for thousands of years and is a commonly used as an adjunctive technique during acupuncture sessions.
+This therapy has been in use for thousands of years and is commonly used as an adjunctive technique during acupuncture sessions.
 It improves the circulation of qi and blood and conditions associated with “cold” or “yang deficiency” in Chinese medicine such as pain, fatigue, some types of infertility, and digestive disorders.

 Moxibustion is also well known for its ability to turn a breech baby according to various studies.
 Moxibustion can be performed by your acupuncturist at Chenzen Wellness Centre.

 Conditions treated by Chinese Bodyworks